 Patrick Dudenhofer, M.S. - Faculty Fellow

 Patrick Dudenhofer joined the faculty at Cedarville University in 2014 after spending a decade at the Air Force Research Laboratory researching human-computer interfaces for effective supervision of autonomous systems.
 When not instructing computer science and cyber operation students at Cedarville, Patrick works on his PhD dissertation focused on software reverse engineering automation and spends his summers at a cybersecurity defense contractor in the Miami Valley.
 His academic interests and research include software reverse engineering, human-computer interaction, cognitive modeling, and cybersecurity.

 Tom Lowry – 2020-21 Student Fellow

 Tom Lowry is a computer science major from Mount Prospect, IL.
 His stint at Cedarville has included four National Cyber League Competitions and two National Collegiate Cyber Defense Competitions.
 Tom is pursuing the Cyber Operations and Hardware specializations and plans to combine these to help the US to secure space.
 As a student, Tom is excited to help advance Cedarville's cybersecurity program alongside peers and out in the community.
 He enjoys collaborating with his teammates on cyber challenges.
 Some leisurely distractions include rock climbing and backpacking.

-Resources and Presentations
+Activities, Resources, and Presentations

 Cybersecurity-Related Academic Programs at Cedarville